How Many Xanax is a Felony?

 Panic Disorders

 By interacting with GABA receptors and enhancing inhibitory signaling, Xanax orchestrates a modulation of neurotransmitter activity.
 This, in turn, dampens the heightened neural responses responsible for triggering panic.
-Its rapid onset of action makes it effective during acute panic episodes during which individuals experience fear, heart palpitations, chest constriction, and suffocating dread.
+Its rapid onset of action makes it effective during acute panic episodes during which individuals experience fear, heart palpitations, chest constriction, and suffocating dread according to a study by Jeffrey Susman published in the National Library of Medicine.

 Muscle Spasms

-While not its primary application, Xanax can be employed to alleviate muscle spasms and tension, particularly when these physical symptoms manifest as underlying anxiety or stress.
+While not its primary application, Xanax can be employed to alleviate muscle spasms and tension, particularly when these physical symptoms manifest as underlying anxiety or stress as per a report from the United States Drug Enforcement Administration.
 Through its modulation of GABAergic neurotransmission, Xanax exerts a calming influence on the central nervous system, which can extend to relaxing muscular tension.
 By addressing the root causes of muscle spasms, Xanax provides temporary relief from physical discomfort.
 Thereby offering a multifaceted approach to managing conditions where muscular symptoms are intertwined with emotional stress.

 The Addictive Nature of Xanax